JustANull/llcplays/README.md

 Automatic saving currently occurs every 5 minutes and is also handled inside the display module.

 Saving and loading are hardcoded to the '2' and '1' keys respectively.
+The codes are in `control.py`.

 ### Secret Key